 (b) The object is 10 cm away from the lens.

-Solution: A diverging lens, by convention, has a negative focal length so $f=-20\,{\rm cm}$.
+Solution: By convention, a diverging lens has a negative focal length, so $f=-20\,{\rm cm}$.

-(a) In this case, the image object is $d_o=40\,{\rm cm}$.
-Using the thin lens equation, we can find the location of the image formed by the diverging lens as below \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-20}&=\frac{1}{40}+\frac{1}{d_i}\\\\\Rightarrow \frac{1}{d_i}&=\frac{1}{-20}-\frac{1}{40}\\\\&=\frac{-2-1}{40}=\frac{-3}{40} \end{align*} Thus, $d_i=-40/3\,{\rm cm}$.
-It is negative, so the image is virtual and formed on the same side as the object.
+(a) In this case, the object is located at $d_o=40\,{\rm cm}$.
+Using the thin lens equation, we can determine the location of the image formed by the diverging lens as follows: \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-20}&=\frac{1}{40}+\frac{1}{d_i}\\\\\Rightarrow \frac{1}{d_i}&=\frac{1}{-20}-\frac{1}{40}\\\\&=\frac{-2-1}{40}=\frac{-3}{40} \end{align*} Thus, $d_i=-40/3\,{\rm cm}$.
+The negative value indicates that the image is virtual and formed on the same side as the object.

-Its size and orientation are also obtained using the magnification formula below: \[M=-\frac{d_i}{d_o}=-\frac{-40/3}{40}=+\frac 13\] The sign of magnification indicates its orientation.
+The size and orientation of the image can also be determined using the magnification formula: \[M=-\frac{d_i}{d_o}=-\frac{-40/3}{40}=+\frac 13\] The sign of magnification indicates its orientation.
 Here, $M$ is positive, so the image is upright.

-Consequently, the image is virtual, upright, and one-third the size of the object.
+Therefore, the image is virtual, upright, and one-third the size of the object.

-(b) Now, the object sits 10 cm in front of the lens, so $d_o=10\,{\rm cm}$.
-Applying thin-lens equation, get the precise location of the image as below \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-20}&=\frac{1}{10}+\frac{1}{d_i}\\\\\Rightarrow \frac{1}{d_i}&=\frac{1}{-20}-\frac{1}{10}\\\\&=\frac{-2-1}{20}=\frac{-3}{20} \end{align*} The image is formed at a distance of $d_i=-20/3\,{\rm cm}$ from the lens.
-The image distance was obtained negatively, so it is a virtual image.
+(b) Now, the object sits $10\,\rm cm$ in front of the lens, so $d_o=10\,{\rm cm}$.
+Applying the thin-lens equation, we can find the precise location of the image as follows: \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-20}&=\frac{1}{10}+\frac{1}{d_i}\\\\\Rightarrow \frac{1}{d_i}&=\frac{1}{-20}-\frac{1}{10}\\\\&=\frac{-2-1}{20}=\frac{-3}{20} \end{align*} The image is formed at a distance of $d_i=-20/3\,{\rm cm}$ from the lens.
+The negative image distance indicates that it is a virtual image.

-Substituting the image and object distances into the magnification equation for thin lenses get \[M=-\frac{d_i}{d_o}=-\frac{-20/3}{10}=+\frac 23\] $M$ is positive and larger than one, so the image is upright and two-thirds the object size.
+Substituting the image and object distances into the magnification equation for thin lenses yields: \[M=-\frac{d_i}{d_o}=-\frac{-20/3}{10}=+\frac 23\] Since $M$ is positive and larger than one, the image is upright and two-thirds the object size.

 The lesson we learn from these example problems is that a diverging lens always creates a virtual, upright, and smaller in size image from an object in front of it.